Jaren Jackson Jr. NBA Playoffs Player Props: Grizzlies vs. Lakers

 - Jackson has taken 13.0 shots per game this season and made 6.6 per game, which account for 10.9% and 11.6%, respectively, of his team's total.

-- Jackson is averaging 4.5 three-point field goal attempts per game this season, which is 10.0% of his team's tries from beyond the arc.
+- Jackson is averaging 4.5 three-point field goal attempts per game this season, which is 10.0% of his team's attempts from beyond the arc.

 - Jackson's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Grizzlies average the sixth-most possessions per game with 104.1.

-- Defensively, the Lakers are 20th in the NBA, giving up 116.6 points per contest.
+- Conceding 116.6 points per game, the Lakers are the 20th-ranked squad in the NBA defensively.

-- On the glass, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.
+- On the glass, the Lakers are 25th in the league, giving up 44.9 rebounds per game.

-- In terms of assists, the Lakers have allowed 25.7 per contest, 15th in the league.
+- Looking at assists, the Lakers have given up 25.7 per game, 15th in the league.

 Jaren Jackson Jr. vs. the Lakers